Things to do in St. Augustine with kids

 Walk Along St. George Street

 The main street in St. Augustine’s historic district is St. George Street.
-This is a walkable street.
-So, you will never need to worry about cars or bikes being in the way.

-Shopping, dining, and seeing the art inside galleries are only a few things you can do on this street.
+Shopping, dining, and seeing the art inside galleries are only a few things you can do on this walkable street.

 Check Out Genung’s Fish Camp